Near Memorial Park, Loma Mar, CA, where the owlet was discovered. |

 At near 10:00 pm, after a good hour of trying and not a single response from an adult saw-whet, the team called it a night and started packing up.

 Rebecca untied the basket and was gently lowering it, when she realized the owlet was missing.
 Sure enough, the owlet had managed to escape under the cardboard top!
 Panic set in - the thought of trying to find a small brown and buff colored creature on the forest floor in the dark!
-It wasn't more than 30 seconds before he was found and
+It wasn't more than 30 seconds before he was found and returned to his basket where he was offered a meal - a thawed dead mouse.

 With the owlet in care at the Wildlife Care Center, we're still hoping the owlet can be returned to his wild home.
 Perhaps someone in the Loma Mar area will allow us to build a small mew that can be used as a soft-release enclosure.
 Anyone interested should contact rebecca@wildrescue.org.

+Just to give some perspective, this map shows the region and the territory covered.
 While the process of reuniting wild babies can be labor intensive, it is in the animal's best interest.

 THANK YOU!!!! to everyone who helped in these efforts to reunite the little owl!